Speaker

 Actions

-Richard’s professional passion is helping organizational leaders understand and adapt critical business and technology challenges, through cultural awareness, self-awareness, psychological safety, and role-modeling.
-He strives to help people and organizations unlock their hidden potential, empowering and enabling collaborative, high-performing teams.
+Richard’s professional passion is helping organizational leaders & teams unlock their potential to solve critical business and technology challenges, by empowering and enabling collaborative, high-performing teams.

 Area of Expertise